-Inca Coast and Galapagos islands
+Inca Coast and Galapagos Islands

-Part of a World or Circle South America cruise or a relocation cruise, voyages will depart from Los Angeles, Miami or even the UK.
+As part of a World or Circle South America cruise or a relocation cruise, voyages will depart from Los Angeles, Miami or even the UK.
 They will call at Manta for Quito, the high Andes capital of Ecuador, and Salaverry and Calloao (Lima) to visit the remains of pre-Inca and Inca civilisations.
-From Arica or Iquique you can visit the deserts of northern Chile before arriving at Valparaiso for Santiago.
+From Arica or Iquique you can visit the deserts of northern Chile before eventually arriving at Valparaiso for Santiago.
 It is also possible to fly to the Galapagos Islands from Quito and take a 7 night cruise visiting all the major islands to view some of the most extraordinary wildlife on earth.

 Chilean Fjordland and Straits of Magellan